realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

 BioMason’s **biocement®** for dust control inhibits the creation of excess soil dust, which is a pollutant that contributes to an increase in particulate matter.

 {% assign name = '-06' %}
-{% include partials/image.html, name: name, caption: 'biocement® floor' %}
+{% include 'partials/image.html', name: 'name', caption: 'biocement® floor' %}

 It's odorless, non-leaching, biodegradable, non-dissipating, non-flammable, water resistant, non-slippery & safe, results in a durable surface ecologically and environmentally safe, works on even the most difficult soil substrates.